cortwave/MosaicSDF/README.md

 This is an unofficial implementation of the MosaicSDF representation from the paper ["Mosaic-SDF for 3D Generative Models "](https://lioryariv.github.io/msdf/)

-This code  contains functions for `mesh -> msdf` and `msdf -> mesh` conversion.
-MSDF representation is a set of grids cubic grids parametrized by grid center and scale.
+The code includes functions for `mesh -> msdf` and `msdf -> mesh` conversion.
+The MSDF representation consists of a set of cubic grids parameterized by their center and scale.
 Each grid cell contains a signed distance value.
-For more detailed explanation please read paper.
+For a more detailed explanation, please refer to the paper.

 ## MSDF representation cons

 MSDF is a constant size representation for 3D shapes, so it can be easily used for training ML models (especially generative ones).

-Representation shape is `N x (K**3 + 3 + 1)` where `N` - number of grids (1024 in paper and this repo),  `K` - grid size (7 in paper and this repo), `3` - grid center, `1` - grid scale.
-So with default params mesh can be represented as `1024x347` tensor.
+The representation's shape is `N x (K**3 + 3 + 1)`, where `N` is the number of grids (1024 in the paper and this repository), `K` is the grid size (7 in the paper and this repository), `3` accounts for the grid center, and `1` for the grid scale.
+Therefore, with the default parameters, a mesh can be represented as a `1024x347` tensor.

 ## Installation